imazen/resizer-web/content/plugins/custom.md

 Imazen offers custom plugin development services to all open source, Elite, and Support Contract customers.

-As the authors of the library we have unique in-depth knowlege, and can create future-proof, scalable solutions you won't get elsewhere.
+As the authors of the library we have unique in-depth knowledge, and can create future-proof, scalable solutions you won't get elsewhere.
 We're extremely cost-effective; our code is high quality and we never waste your time.